Saguache County Bank and Ruby Saloon, 1885. Collection of Amon Carter Museum of American Art.

 History

 NOON was named for the time on the geological clock where the past becomes the future.
+While some clocks focus on midnight as the end of the world, NOON imagines a future that always starts again with the past.

 Vision and Values